Gradient-Free Aeroacoustic Shape Optimization Using Large Eddy Simulation: NACA 4-digit Airfoil

 \subsection{Optimization}

 The design parameters are maximum camber $c_{max}^{a}$ and its location $x_{c_{max}^{a}}$, maximum thickness $t_{max}^{a}$, and angle of attack $\alpha$, i.e. $\pmb{\mathcal{X}} = [c_{max}^{a}, x_{c_{max}^{a}}, t_{max}^{a}, \alpha]$.
 The maximum camber range is set to $c_{max}^{a} \in [-10, 10]$ as a percentage of the chord, with the distance from the airfoil leading edge in the range of $x_{c_{max}^{a}} \in [4, 9]$ as a tenth of the chord.
 The maximum thickness of the airfoil is within the range of $t_{max}^{a} \in [6,18]$ as a percentage of the chord.
 Finally, the angle of attack varies from $0^\circ$ to $12^\circ$.
-The objective function is defined as the sound pressure level at the observer with constraints on both the mean lift and mean drag coefficients.
+The objective function is defined as the OASPL at the observer with constraints on both the mean lift and mean drag coefficients.
 A quadratic penalty term is added to the objective function when the lift coefficient deviates from the baseline design, and an additional quadratic penalty term is added when the mean drag coefficient is above the baseline design.
 The objective function is defined as

-where the constants $\epsilon_1$ and $\epsilon_2$ are set to $8,000$ and $400,000$, respectively, to compensate for the order of magnitude difference in $SPL$ and $\overline{C_L}$ and $\overline{C_D}$.
-The defined objective function minimizes the sound pressure level while maintaining the mean lift coefficient, and ensures the optimized airfoil has a similar or lower mean drag coefficient.
+where the constants $\epsilon_1$ and $\epsilon_2$ are set to $8,000$ and $400,000$, respectively, to compensate for the order of magnitude difference in OASPL and $\overline{C_L}$ and $\overline{C_D}$.
+The defined objective function minimizes the OASPL while maintaining the mean lift coefficient, and ensures the optimized airfoil has a similar or lower mean drag coefficient.